 The Hematology Program is part of the Division of Hematology and Oncology.
 Hematology is the study of disorders of the blood and blood-forming tissues.
-Hematologists are physicians who treat a wide array of malignant (or cancerous) disorders - such as leukemia, multiple myeloma, Hodgkin's Disease and non-Hodgkin's lymphoma - and benign (or non-cancerous) illnesses - such as anemia, coagulation disorders and various blood cell anomalies.
+Hematologists are physicians who treat a wide array of malignant (or cancerous) disorders — such as leukemia, multiple myeloma, Hodgkin’s Disease and non-Hodgkin’s lymphoma — and benign (or non-cancerous) illnesses, including anemia, coagulation disorders and various blood cell anomalies.

 Learn more about the types of hematologic disorders treated at Lombardi.

 - Bruce Cheson, MD: Deputy Chief of Division of Hematology/Oncology, Director of Hematology Services